amchavan/keycloak-docker/README.md

 ### Basic usage

-`make clean all` will stop and delete the current container, remove any intermediate files, then rebuild the container.
+* `make clean all` will stop and delete the current container, remove any intermediate files, then rebuild the container

-`make start` and `make stop` can be used to start and stop the container.
+* `make start` and `make stop` can be used to start and stop the container

+* `make restart` stops the currently running container (if any) and starts a new one

+* `make logs` will stream to the console the logs produced by a container launched with `make start`

+Typical usage is `make restart logs`.

 ### Special cases

 * `make bash` will open a bash session as user _root_ inside a container launched with `make start`

-* `make logs` will stream to the console the logs produced by a container launched with `make start`

-* `make image` will create a Docker image called _alma-keycloak_ from a running container and save it to the local directory as a tar+gz file.
+* `make image` will create a Docker image called _alma-keycloak_ from a running container and save it to the current directory as a tar+gz file.
 The image will be tagged as _latest_ as well as with a timestamp, for instance _2020-10-28T10-18-47_.
-The file, called _alma-keycloak-&lt;hostname&gt;-&lt;timestamp&gt;.tar.gz_ can be copied elsewhere, the image can imported into Docker and run as a container.
+The file, called _alma-keycloak-&lt;hostname&gt;-&lt;timestamp&gt;.tar.gz_ can be copied elsewhere and the image can imported into Docker and run as a container.
 For instance:
   ```
   sudo docker load -i alma-keycloak-ma024088.ads.eso.org-2020-10-28T10-18-47.tar.gz
   sudo docker run -d -p 8080:8080 alma-keycloak
   ```
   **IMPORTANT** Images can only be saved form a running container: make sure Keycloak fully completes its startup process before you attempt saving the image.
 If not, your image may not work properly.

+* `make configure` resterts the current container, then creates and populates the ALMA realm.
+  **NOTE** This can be performed only once because it expects an empty configuration database.
+If needed, the database can be emptied, see _Undoing a migration_ below.

 ### Customization